 Tiffany prevailed, and the court last fall ordered Costco to pay $19.4 million.
 But the case isn’t closed because Costco appealed.
 The parties are due to meet in court again later this year.
 If Costco is successful in its appeal, the decision could loosen the rules regarding how you can describe your product.

 But more than just the Tiffany suit, all three cases have the potential to have a big impact.
 We’re looking forward to seeing how they play out, and we’ll be sure to keep you posted about their outcomes could affect you.

 Do you have any questions about a trademark, patent, or copyright matter?
 Our firm, located in Boca Raton, Florida, focuses on intellectual property and entertainment law and would be happy to discuss it with you.
-Contact us at (561) 953-9300 or contact us via website inquiry form to schedule your free consultation.
+Call or contact us via website inquiry form to schedule your free consultation.

 Please note: this blog is intended to provide general information which should not be taken as legal advice.

 Original article posted on our dedicated blog on January 16, 2018 https://lomnitzerlaw.wordpress.com/